AbbVie (NYSE:ABBV) Releases FY 2022 Earnings Guidance

 Institutional Trading of AbbVie

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Retirement Income Solutions Inc acquired a new stake in AbbVie in the first quarter valued at approximately $204,000.
-Maple Capital Management Inc. acquired a new position in AbbVie in the 1st quarter worth about $221,000.
-BCK Partners Inc. bought a new position in AbbVie in the first quarter valued at about $298,000.
-Worth Asset Management LLC acquired a new stake in shares of AbbVie during the first quarter valued at about $407,000.
-Finally, qPULA Trading Management LP bought a new stake in shares of AbbVie during the first quarter worth about $457,000.
+Large investors have recently added to or reduced their stakes in the business.
+Retirement Income Solutions Inc bought a new stake in AbbVie during the first quarter worth approximately $204,000.
+Maple Capital Management Inc. acquired a new position in AbbVie in the 1st quarter worth approximately $221,000.
+BCK Partners Inc. acquired a new position in AbbVie in the 1st quarter worth approximately $298,000.
+Worth Asset Management LLC acquired a new position in AbbVie in the 1st quarter worth approximately $407,000.
+Finally, qPULA Trading Management LP acquired a new position in AbbVie in the 1st quarter worth approximately $457,000.
 68.25% of the stock is currently owned by institutional investors.

 AbbVie Inc discovers, develops, manufactures, and sells pharmaceuticals in the worldwide.
 The company offers HUMIRA, a therapy administered as an injection for autoimmune and intestinal Behçet's diseases; SKYRIZI to treat moderate to severe plaque psoriasis in adults; RINVOQ, a JAK inhibitor for the treatment of moderate to severe active rheumatoid arthritis in adult patients; IMBRUVICA to treat adult patients with chronic lymphocytic leukemia (CLL), small lymphocytic lymphoma (SLL), and VENCLEXTA, a BCL-2 inhibitor used to treat adults with CLL or SLL; and MAVYRET to treat patients with chronic HCV genotype 1-6 infection.